 - Price your books properly; a $1 difference can be thousands of dollars over thousands of sales.

-- Build your newsletter faster by offering a novella or bonus scene / epilogue and putting a sign-up link in the front / back matter of your books.
+- Build your newsletter faster by offering a novella, short story, or bonus scene / epilogue and putting a sign-up link in the front / back matter of your books.
 Turn off double opt-in to avoid losing 30%+ of your subscribers immediately.